crearlink/react-calendar-demo/COMPONENTS.md

 ## EventDialogComponent

+Dialog for Event Creation and Edition.
+It displays the corresponding date and provides a text field for the title.

 <sub>Source: **src/components/EventDialog.js**</sub>

 -----

 ## MonthComponent

+This is the main component and includes the month days and their events.

 Property | Type | Default value | Description
 :--- | :--- | :--- | :---